 eLearning Development Process - Ultimate Guide

-Start here, with eLearningArt’s Ultimate Guide to eLearning Development!
+Regardless of where you are in your own elearning journey, you can start here, with eLearningArt’s Ultimate Guide to eLearning Development!

 Feel free to read the guide in order, or jump to the spot where you need info fast.
 Either way, you’re sure to learn what you need to know to walk the talk of elearning development!

 This guide is set up by and for elearning people just like you, and we hope you find it useful.
 Here are the steps and sections:

 So, you’ve said yes to the project of building an elearning program.
 Great!
 You can look forward to an interesting experience, for sure.
 One way to make sure it’s “interesting-fun” and not “interesting-awful” is to spend time planning your project before you get started.

 We think of this like painting a room.
 Before the exciting part of seeing the color go up on the wall, there are lots of preparation steps.
 Of course we’d like to skip those steps and go directly to the funner parts, but we know that the prep work is what makes the color go on easily and look great.

 Planning is part of the prep work in elearning, necessary and — good news! — not too painful.
 Read this section first.